 The school procedures covering the collection of pupils at the end of school are to ensure children are safe and in the care of the parent or an authorised adult by 3.15pm.
 The school must have the full contact details of parents/carers/carers and other adults [such as grandparents/carers] authorised by the parent/carer to collect their child.
 It is the parent/carer's responsibility to ensure contact details are up to date and that they have sufficient authorised adults for a range of emergencies.
-Please refer to the school's "Drop-off and Collection Procedures" protocol for details in place for the collection of children.
+Please refer to the school's "Drop-off and Collection Procedures" policy for details on the protocols in place for the collection of children.